 Savor a Taste of the Outer Banks

 No trip to the North Carolina coast is complete without grabbing a bite to eat while watching the sunset dip below the coastline.
-We compiled lists of our favorite restaurants in Nags Head, Kill Devil Hills, and Roanoke Island.
-Check them out below!
+We compiled lists of our favorite Outer Banks restaurants, from Nags Head to Kill Devil Hills to Roanoke Island.

 What Events Happen During the Off-Season?